 Curriculum links: History, letter writing, speech writing, speaking & listening.

 Year 5-6: Lost Gods

 Zeus sends Apollo and Aphrodite to ‘relaunch’ the Greek Gods in the modern world (as punishment for cutting off his beard).
 Pupils help them by creating marketing campaigns & TV ads to bring the Ancient Greeks and their gods up to date.

-Curriculum links: History, song writing, persuasive writing, speaking & listening and drama.
+Curriculum links: History (Ancient Greeks), song writing, persuasive writing, speaking & listening & drama.

 Note – this can be adapted to cover other ancient civilizations studied such as Romans, Ancient Egyptians & Mayans.

-Pupils discover an old WW1 Kitbag belonging to a soldier, Private Jack Brigham.
-They create a presentation about the soldier’s life to present to Jack’s grandchild who visits to collect the bag.
+Sorting through Lost Property, pupils discover an old WW1 Kitbag belonging to a soldier, Private Jack Brigham.
+They create a presentation about the soldier’s life to present to Jack’s grandchild (now an old man) who visits to collect the bag.

-Curriculum links: History, poetry writing, speaking & listening and reading comprehension.
+Curriculum links: History, poetry writing, speaking & listening & reading comprehension.